-The key audit matter

-As described in the Note on "Significant Accounting Estimates, 1.
-Valuation of goodwill" to the consolidated financial statements, the Group recognized goodwill of ¥19,223 million in the consolidated balance sheets as of December 31, 2022.
-Included therein was goodwill of ¥11,071 million that arose when the Group acquired control of Lafert S.p.A.
+The key audit matter How the matter was addressed in our audit As described in the Note on "Significant The primary procedures we performed to assess Accounting Estimates, 1.
+Valuation of whether the judgment as to whether an impairment loss goodwill" to the consolidated financial should be recognized on goodwill that arose when the statements, the Group recognized goodwill of \$19,312 million in the consolidated balance sheets as of December 31, 2023.
+Included therein was goodwill of \$11,195 million that arose when the Group acquired control of Lafert S.p.A.

-As described in the Note on "Basis of Preparation, 5.
-Accounting policies, (7) Method and period of amortization of goodwill" to the consolidated financial statements, goodwill is amortized using the straight-line method over a period of up to 20 years.
-In addition, each business unit to which goodwill has been allocated is tested for impairment whenever there is an impairment indication.
-The impairment test is performed by comparing the undiscounted future cash flows of each business unit with the aggregate carrying amount of asset groups related to the business unit including the carrying amount of goodwill.
+Goodwill is amortized using the straight-line method over a period of up to 20 years.
+In addition, each business unit to which asset groups that include goodwill belong is tested for impairment whenever there is an impairment indicator.
+The impairment test is performed by comparing the undiscounted future cash flows of each business unit with the carrying amount of asset groups including goodwill.
 If the recognition of an impairment loss is deemed necessary, the carrying amount is reduced to the recoverable amount, and the resulting decrease in the carrying amount is recognized as an impairment loss.